-There are three types of communication process used for sending a data over networks.
-In all cases, the IPv4 address of the originating host is placed in the packet header as the source address.
-All three communication process is following:-
+There are three types of communication process used for sending data over networks.
+In all cases, the packet header must contain the originating host address as source address.
+All three communication process is the following:-

 - Unicast– The process of sending a data packet from one host to an individual host.